Long delays of 65 minutes after ‘vehicle overturns’ following crash on M6 near Lancaster

 The collision occurred on the northbound carriageway between junctions 33 (Hampson Green) and 34 (Halton) at around 11.30am on Friday (March 25).

-Two out of three lanes were closed following the crash as emergency services attended the scene.
+Two out of three lanes were closed following the crash as emergency services attended, resulting in delays of up to 80 minutes.

-“There are currently delays of 65 minutes above normal journey times on the approach to the incident,” a spokesman for National Highways added.
+All lanes reopened at approximately 1.45pm, but residual delays of 45 minutes remained in the area.